 What is The Topic Of Your Blog?

-Vague ideas such as “I'll write about being a mom” or “I'll write about interior design” will get you nowhere and lead to your blog being too general.
+Vague ideas such as “I'll blog about being a mom” or “I'll write about interior design” will get you nowhere and lead to your blog being too general.

 It's much better to start off with a firm idea and focus on that.
 You can always expand your blog later.

-I will blog about: Creating great interiors on a budget
+- I will blog about: Creating great interiors on a budget

-I will blog about: Being a mom with twins
+- I will blog about: Being a mom with twins

 Who Is Your Target Audience?